datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 - "First key point."
 ---

+## Using SQL code to create tables

+## Using SQLite plugin to create tables

+Both the SN7577 and SNN7577_Text tables that we have been using were created in the SQLite plugin by importing a csv  (comma seperated values) file containing the data.

+For large datasets this is a very common approach

 ## Tables v Views

-## Using SQLite plugin to create tables

-## Using SQL code to create tables and views
+## Using SQL code to create views

-## Using SQL code to add table records

-## Using the SQLIte plugin to popularte a table from a file
+## Using the SQLIte plugin to populate a table from a file